finnfiddle/react-ping/README.md

 ## Example

-An example To Do app that lists and can create To Dos.
+An example To Do app that lists and creates To Dos.

 ```javascript
 import React, { Component } from 'react';